hugoforestier/.dotfiles/README.md

 - In a tmux session press `ctrl+x I` to install the plugins

 ### Nvim
-- Just copy the *init.lua* file to *.config/nvim/* and everything else will automatically be installed when opening nvim
+- Need to rewrite this

 ### zsh
 - Just copy *.zshrc* to ~/ and source it